MScBiomedicalInformatics/MSIB32500/lectures/lecture4.md

 What is the difference between these distributions?

   * Same mean and median, but different spread over the x-axis
-  * This can be measured by the variance of the data:
+  * This can be measured by the variance of the data.
+The variance (σ2) is a measure of how far each value in the data set is from the mean.

 ![variance](https://raw.githubusercontent.com/MScBiomedicalInformatics/MSIB32500/master/cheatsheets/variance.png)

   * It is basically the difference between each point and the mean, squared.

 ### Variance, and standard deviation and data spread